Student Rights and Responsibilities

 - General Education courses may be satisfied with AP and IB credit.
 The Admissions and Registration Office makes these designations on the student’s FVCC transcript.

-Please Note: Every college and university makes their own policies on the acceptance of AP or IB credit.
+Please Note: Every college and university makes its own policies on the acceptance of AP or IB credit.
 Students intending to transfer cannot automatically assume every school will accept these credits as FVCC does.
-Students should verify the intended school’s policy.
+Students should verify the intended transfer school’s policy.

 Math Waiver/Substitution Policy

 Request for math course substitution will be reviewed on a case-by-case basis.
-Contact the Disability Services Coordinator at 406-756-3376 or refer to the disability services manual at www.fvcc.edu/disability for the course substitution policy and assistance with completing substitution requests.
+Contact the Disability Services Coordinator at (406) 756-3376 or refer to the disability services manual at fvcc.edu/disability for the course substitution policy and assistance with completing substitution requests.
 Applicants should make requests prior to the semester in which graduation is expected.